eulerkochy/advanced-os/index.md

 1. **Mutual suspicion**: By allowing each procedure to have its own C-LIST and execute in a different environment than its callee, thereby not letting inheritance of rights unless explicitly passed in the procedure template
 2. **Inadvertent modification of objects**: By requiring that any rights that can modify an object should have an additional right MDFYRTS.
 3. **Secure environment of execution**: The right ENVRTS bound a LNS or procedure to its own environment only, and ENVRTS could not be inherited or gained by rights amplification.
 This is similar to the concept of containers in modern cloud computing.
-Freezing of C-LISTs and objects: Passing FRZRTS to a C-LIST made the object and C-LIST incapable of being modified, and hence was a safeguard against other users.
+4. **Freezing of C-LISTs and objects**: Passing FRZRTS to a C-LIST made the object and C-LIST incapable of being modified, and hence was a safeguard against other users.

 We thus gain an insight into the very powerful and elaborate protection mechanism and the process structure and execution in Hydra.
 With this knowledge, we can explore the different OS specific structures in Hydra, namely paging and scheduling.